knowsid/AccessingDataFromOGDPlatform/README.md

-# AnalyticsSamples
+# AccessingDataFromOGDPlatform
-The repository hosts sample python code for analysis
+The repository hosts sample python code for analysis and data  from OGD platform.